3D-rendered coronavirus with spike proteins.

 Immunity to Coronavirus

-The Coronavirus is a new strain, and no immunity exists in anyone that will encounter it.
+The coronavirus is a new strain, and no immunity exists for anyone who will encounter it.
 Experts agree that some level of immunity will naturally develop in one's body over time.

 However, those with compromised immune systems, like sick people and the elderly, are most at risk.
 They can become severely ill or die from the Coronavirus.
 Research shows that viruses that spread quickly have low mortality rates.

 Meanwhile, viruses that spread slowly can have high mortality rates.
-Although the total number of deaths exceeds the 2002-2003 SARS outbreak, the current mortality rate is still lower than SARS.
+Although the total number of deaths exceeds that of the 2002-2003 SARS outbreak, the current mortality rate is still lower than that of SARS.
 The mortality rate of Coronavirus is around 3%, while SARS killed 9.6% of those infected.

 How to Protect Yourself